-If you’ve seen NFS meaning in texting and social media Instagram captions, Snapchat stories, TikTok comments, or Facebook Marketplace, it can be confusing — especially because NFS has multiple meanings, and each one changes depending on the platform.
+If you’ve seen NFS Instagram captions, Snapchat stories, TikTok comments, or Facebook Marketplace, it can be confusing — especially because NFS has multiple meanings, and each one changes depending on the platform.

 Sometimes it’s casual slang.